-The Italian language was imposed by the Italian government as its official language in order to be the unifying element of their peoples.
-It is a Romance language of the Indo-European family, heir to the Latin spoken by the Romans and imposed a few villages were under his rule.
-Italian is therefore a unique language with many dialects that emerged during evolution.
+The Italian language was imposed by the Italian government as its official language in order to be the unifying element of their people.
+It is a Romance language of the Indo-European family.
+It is the heir to Latin, therefore it has evolved with many dialects and other unique features.

-In other regions such as central and southern Sardinia, and the Alpine region north of Venice (Friuli-Venezia Giulia) are dialects that make a different group, who have come to regard as an autonomous branch of the Romance languages.
+In other regions such as central and southern Sardinia, and the Alpine region north of Venice a different group of dialects were created who have become known as the autonomous branch of the Romance languages.

-The Tuscan surpassed other dialects because of its central geographical position (Florence, Pisa and Siena) that Florence was the most influential city commercially, mostly morphological and phonological closeness to classical Latin, and the writings of the three greatest authors Middle Ages and early Renaissance: Dante, Petrarch and Boccaccio.
+Italian itself is the result of the Tuscan dialect.
+In the fourteenth century, it was the Tuscans who had greater weight in the race for the Italian language, and they managed to unify all of the people on the peninsula.
+The Tuscan dialect surpassed others because of its central geographical position Florence was the most influential city commercially, mostly morphological and phonological.
+It also contained the writings of three of the greatest authors of the Middle ages and early Renaissance: Dante, Petrarch and Boccaccio.

-Today the Italian state does not recognize any other than Italian as the official language, while recognizing regional languages as Sardinian in Sardinia and Friuli in the region of Friuli-Venezia Giulia.
+Today the Italian state does not recognize any other language other than Italian as the official language, while recognizing regional languages as Sardinian in Sardinia and Friuli in the region of Friuli-Venezia Giulia.

-Our experienced philological staff realize any, even the most unusual, order.
+Our experienced philological staff complete any, even the most unusual, order.
 We strongly encourage you to use our services and request a free estimate.